leeoniya/dropcss/README.md

 - Not tested against malformed HTML (the underlying Fast HTML Parser claims to support common cases but not all)
 - Not tested against malformed CSS (the underlying CSSTree parser claims to be "Tolerant to errors by design")
+- There is no processing or execution of `<script>` tags; your HTML must be fully formed (or SSR'd).
+You should generate and append any additional HTML that you'd want to be considered by DropCSS.
+If you need JS execution, consider using the larger, slower but still good output, `UnCSS`.
+Alternatively, [Puppeteer can now output coverage reports](https://www.philkrie.me/2018/07/04/extracting-coverage.html), and there might be tools that utilize this coverage data to clean your CSS, too.
+DropCSS aims to be minimal, simple and effective.

 ---
 ### TODO